ramda/ramda/README.md

 We sacrifice a great deal of implementation elegance for even a slightly cleaner API.

-Last but not least, Ramda's strives for performance.
+Last but not least, Ramda strives for performance.
 A reliable and quick implementation wins over any notions of functional purity.

 Installation